Some fine walks amongst superb scenery!

 Similar to Grade 5, but with most of the walks at the upper level of ascent/descent, time and distance.

-You have easy access to both the Ceredigion and the more famous Pembrokeshire Coast Paths from your hotel, sitting above the mouth of the Teifi estuary, overlooking one of the UK’s great unspoilt beauty spots.
-Along the clifftop walks you pass through woods, moor and farmland.
-Walking south on the estuary path takes you through the pretty town of Cardigan and across St Dogmael’s Beach.
-North takes you out on the Irish Sea coast.
-Inland are the Preseli Mountains and the gentle scenery of the Teifi valley.
+Our hotel sits above the mouth of the Teifi estuary.
+From here we have easy access to both the Ceredigion and the more famous Pembrokeshire coastal paths.
+Along the clifftop walks we pass through woods, moor and farmland.
+Walking south on the estuary path takes us through the ancient market town of Cardigan to St Dogmael’s Beach.
+Heading inland are the Preseli Hills and scenery of the Teifi Valley.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.